noahehall/theBookOfNoah/web_technologies/core/css/_css.md

   - split screens
     - great for large screens
     - break up big blocks of content, where each sdie of the screen is dedicated to differnet parts of the same content, e.g header + image vs paragraph text
+  - using the foreground and background axis artistically
+  - use cards/sliders instead of scrolling content

 .
 ```js
   // general css